The Flying Fool (1931 film): Production

-The film was based on a successful West End play of the same title by Arnold Ridley and Philip Merivale, who then adapted it into a screenplay.
 It was made by British International Pictures at Elstree Studios with sets designed by art directors Clarence Elder and John Mead.
-Originally Leslie Howard had been intended to star, but instead the role was given to the lead in the play Henry Kendall.
-Filming began in December 1930, and included large amounts of location shooting.
-Both the director and the star, Kendall, were able to fly during filming scenes.
+Originally Leslie Howard had been intended to star, but instead the role was given to the lead in the play, Henry Kendall.
+Filming began in December 1930,and included large amounts of location shooting.
+Both the director and Kendall, were able to fly during filming scenes.
 Co-operation was received from Imperial Airways, the French Air Union and the De Havilland Aircraft Company for the aviation sequences.